Azure/azqr/README.md

   * AZURE_CLIENT_SECRET
   * AZURE_TENANT_ID

-### Running the Review
+### Running the Scan

-To review all resource groups in a specific subscription run:
+To scan all resource groups in a specific subscription run:

 ```bash
 ./azqr -s <subscription_id>
 ```

-To review a specific resource group in a specific subscription run:
+To scan a specific resource group in a specific subscription run:

 ```bash
 ./azqr -s <subscription_id> -r <resource_group_name>